-For e-commerce companies, reducing packaging waste is a good way to start.
-Here are some ideas of eco-friendly alternatives to plastic:
+Adopting sustainable business practices can also be a way to increase consumer demand.
+For online businesses, reducing packaging waste is a good way to start.
+Here are some ideas for eco-friendly alternatives to plastic:

-It’s no secret that mobile software development is taking over the e-commerce industry.
-In 2017, the mobile commerce market share was 58.9%.
-In 2021, it was projected to reach 72.9%.
-Such numbers surprise neither eCommerce businesses nor their customers.
-What is changing is the power of m-commerce — mobile shopping is getting smarter.
+Mobile shopping is getting smarter.
 Automation and analytics tools enhance order processing and fulfillment.
-Clients get 24/7 support, while businesses are ensured high-level stock management and control.
-Machines do work instead of humans and save them time for more creative and goal-oriented experiences.
+Clients get 24/7 support, while online stores are ensured high-level stock management and control.
+Machines do work instead of humans and save them time for more creative and goal-oriented tasks.

-If you are inspired by the prospects eCommerce offers and want to build your own solution, take the process of looking for partners seriously.
-In our recent blogpost, Forbytes’ Chief Business Development Officer has outlined his most valuable pieces of advice for choosing an eCommerce development company.
+Are you inspired by the industry prospects and want to build your own solution?
+Then you need to take the process of looking for partners seriously.
+In our recent blogpost, we outlined some valuable pieces of advice for choosing an eCommerce development company.
 We invite you to check it out to find the best fit for your business case.

-Usually, chatbots are able to answer at least 80% of common questions asked by clients.
+Usually, chatbots can answer at least 80% of common questions asked by clients.
 Among the benefits they offer, the most important is getting a quick answer in an emergency (37%).
 This advantage is followed by another one — resolving a complaint or problem (35%).
 One more thing that customers expect from using chatbots is getting detailed answers or explanations (35%).

-Still, businesses should realize that chatbots cannot replace humans.
-They do offer benefits, but users claim human communication to be the best solution for the issues they encounter.
+But every owner of an online store needs to realize that chatbots cannot replace humans.
+Chatbots undoubtedly give you many benefits.
+But users claim human communication to be the best solution for the issues they encounter.

-Top Ecommerce Trends that Will Enter the Game
+Top Ecommerce Industry Trends that Enter the Game

-Customers are getting used to a more convenient form of making search requests — voice searching.
+Here comes one of the new ecommerce trends.
+Customers are getting used to voice search.
+This is a more convenient form of making search requests.
 In 2020, more than 4 billion digital voice assistants were being used worldwide.
-By 2024, this number is going to double, reaching 8.4 billion.
-As more and more people will use voice assistants in the nearby future, we forecast that the rise of voice searches will be one more ecommerce trend.
+By 2024, this number is going to double and reach 8.4 billion.
+More and more people will use voice assistants in the nearby future.
+We forecast that soon, the rise of voice searches will be a booming ecommerce trend.

 You should optimize your ecommerce website for voice search.
 Here are a few tips on how to do that:

-- Use long-tail key phrases that are highly contextualized to optimize your web pages for actual questions rather than exact keywords.
+- Use long-tail key phrases that are highly contextualized.
+This will optimize your web pages for actual questions rather than exact keywords.

 - Make sure your website is fast, secure (uses HTTPS), and works well on mobile.